BJP can be defeated if Opposition is 'aligned properly': Rahul Gandhi | Politics

 “We believe that everybody in India, regardless of who they are, whichever part of the society they come from, they should have a voice that voice should be respected, to be listened to be appreciated.
 And I think that voice is an asset,” he said.

-In his address, Gandhi also took a dig at the ruling BJP government, saying it is ''threatening'' the people and ''misusing'' the country's agencies.
+In his address, Gandhi also took a dig at the ruling BJP government and alleged that it is ''threatening'' the people and ''misusing'' the country's agencies.

 ''The BJP is threatening people and misusing government agencies.
-The Bharat Jodo Yatra started because all the instruments that we needed to connect with the people were controlled by the BJP-RSS,'' he said.
+The Bharat Jodo Yatra started because all the instruments that we needed to connect with the people were controlled by the BJP-RSS,'' he claimed.

 ''We were also finding that in some way, it had become quite difficult to act politically.
 And that's why we decided to walk from the southernmost tip of India to Srinagar,'' he said.